Ashes of the Wake: Reception

 The album was generally well received; Blabbermouth.net gave it a 7 rating.
 Johnny Loftus of AllMusic gave it a 4 out of 5 star rating.
 He praised Blythe's vocals, saying they became, "Lamb of God's threshold of pain conduit."
 In a review by Ultimate Guitar they wrote “Blythe is what really sets this band apart from other metalcore bands out there, his scream and his growls have his distinctive sound.
 Only a few bands have their own original sound to the screams.
 Blythe is a great lyricist in my opinion, very political and it does make you think.
 But only a few lines will stick with you.”
 Entertainment Weekly writer Elisabeth Vincentelli also gave the album a positive review stating “Singer Randy Blythe nimbly but ferociously rips apart the lies that leaders tell and assails imperial bloodlust, while the band unleashes an intricate, brutal barrage of riffs and blast beats.
 By the end, you feel clobbered -- and oddly empowered.”

+In a retrospective review by Kevin Stewart of Decibel he wrote "Ashes of the Wake is Lamb of God’s most significant pivot point.
+It was the album where they made the biggest leap in terms of understanding what goes on in boardrooms and behind the mixing board.
+It also saw them take the life-altering plunge into the world of being full-time, professional musicians.
+Nothing would be the same, and for all the indelible changes it made in the lives of vocalist Randy Blythe, guitarists Willie Adler and Mark Morton, bassist John Campbell and then-drummer Chris Adler—as well as the enduring imprint it’s made in the name of American metal."

+In 2021, Eli Enis of Revolver included the song "Laid to Rest" in his list of the "15 Greatest Album-Opening Songs in Metal".
+The publication also dubbed it the bands best album that same year writing "More than just Lamb of God’s finest work, Ashes of the Wake is quite possibly the greatest metal album of the 2000s.
+Musically, the group struck the perfect balance between death metal bite and stadium-ready grandiosity, as earth-shattering anthems like “Omerta,” “Hourglass” and “Laid to Rest” execute so swiftly.
+Lyrically, it hits even harder."
+Metal Hammer also dubbed it the bands best album in their 2026, ranking.